NateWr/pkp-docs/schema/index.md

 In some cases, validation is required that can not be declared in the `json-schema`.
 These rules should be declared in the Service class's `validate` method using the [after validation hook](https://laravel.com/docs/5.5/validation#after-validation-hook).

 For example, two journals can not have the same `path`.
-To validate this, we have to check the database.
-The example below shows how to make this check the `path` property:
+To validate a new `path` value, we have to check the database.
+The example below, which appears in `PKPContextService::validate()`, shows how to check the `path` property:

 ```
 $validator->after(function($validator) use ($action, $props) {